Skip to main content

 Blue Dot Display States

-• When the Blue Dot position given to the Mappedin Web SDK has a high accuracy (within a few meters) and is on the floor currently displayed, it is displayed as bright blue.
+• When the Blue Dot position given to Mappedin JS has a high accuracy (within a few meters) and is on the floor currently displayed, it is displayed as bright blue.

 Blue Dot - Accurate